strategineer/personal-website/content/bin/rpg/glogm.md

 - 3 Books
 - 3 Rations

-The �rst 3 Inventory Slots are Quick-Draw Slots, and can be accessed at any time.
+The first 3 Inventory Slots are Quick-Draw Slots, and can be accessed at any time.
 It takes 1 round to retrieve an item from any other Inventory Slot.